johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 In reality, cryptocurrencies becoming more popular likely means the governments will tax these innovations and put some regulations in place.
 How much, when, and how?
 No one knows, but I would bet that our governments are neither overthrown nor squash crypto entirely, but adapt to it and make a ton of tax money off of it.

-Crypto may allow us to claw back a little bit of agency and power within certain systems, but I find it very unlikely that it topples our financial systems.
+Crypto may allow us to claw back agency and power within certain systems, but I find it very unlikely that it topples our financial systems.

 ### Take 2: Environmental/energy usage

 One of the main criticisms about cryptocurrency is the energy usage it requires to keep a blockchain active.
-This is related to the previously-described consensus algorithm which requires computers to solve computationally-expensive equations in order to win the right to mine the next block.
+This is related to the previously described proof-of-work consensus algorithm which requires computers to solve computationally-expensive equations in order to win the right to mine the next block.

 These two passages from the HBR article [_“How Much Energy Does Bitcoin Actually Consume?”_](https://hbr.org/2021/05/how-much-energy-does-bitcoin-actually-consume) offer some opposing viewpoints:

-> [Bitcoin currently consumes](https://cbeci.org/) around 110 Terawatt Hours per year — 0.55% of global electricity production, or roughly equivalent to the annual energy draw of small countries like Malaysia or Sweden.
+> Bitcoin currently consumes around 110 Terawatt Hours per year — 0.55% of global electricity production, or roughly equivalent to the annual energy draw of small countries like Malaysia or Sweden.
 This certainly sounds like a lot of energy.
 But how much energy *should* a monetary system consume?

 > How you answer that likely depends on how you feel about Bitcoin.
-If you believe that Bitcoin offers no utility beyond serving as a [ponzi scheme](https://www.cnbc.com/2021/04/23/bitcoin-a-gimmick-and-resembles-a-ponzi-scheme-black-swan-author-.html) or a device for [money laundering](https://www.cnbc.com/2021/02/22/yellen-sounds-warning-about-extremely-inefficient-bitcoin.html), then it would only be logical to conclude that consuming any amount of energy is wasteful.
-If you are one of the [tens of millions](https://www.jbs.cam.ac.uk/faculty-research/centres/alternative-finance/publications/3rd-global-cryptoasset-benchmarking-study/) of individuals [worldwide](https://blog.chainalysis.com/reports/2020-global-cryptocurrency-adoption-index-2020) using it as a tool to escape [monetary repression](https://time.com/5486673/bitcoin-venezuela-authoritarian/), [inflation](https://www.rollcall.com/2019/09/10/venezuelans-use-cryptocurrency-to-bypass-corruption-inflation/), or [capital controls](https://www.scmp.com/economy/china-economy/article/3098981/cryptocurrencies-help-chinese-evade-capital-and-currency), you most likely think that the energy is extremely well spent.
+If you believe that Bitcoin offers no utility beyond serving as a ponzi scheme or a device for money laundering, then it would only be logical to conclude that consuming any amount of energy is wasteful.
+If you are one of the tens of millions of individuals worldwide using it as a tool to escape monetary repression, inflation, or capital controls, you most likely think that the energy is extremely well spent.

 In the article, that last paragraph ends with this sentence which I think sums it up well: